ianstormtaylor/slate/docs/walkthroughs/06-saving-to-a-database.md

 const serialize = value => {
   return (
     value.children
-      // Return the text content of each paragraph in the value's children/ .map(n => Node.text(n))
+      // Return the text content of each paragraph in the value's children.
+      .map(n => Node.text(n))
       // Join them all with line breaks denoting paragraphs.
       .join('\n')